Canon 1D X Mark III vs Nikon D5600

 The Canon 1D X Mark III and the Nikon D5600 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1DX Mark III writes its imaging data to CFexpress cards, while the D5600 uses SDXC cards.
+The 1DX Mark III writes its imaging data to CFexpress (type B) cards, while the D5600 uses SDXC cards.
 The 1DX Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D5600 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark III and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.